 A strategic assessment of the options is necessary to arrive at the best value decisions.
-An experienced IT MSP can provide valuable input during strategic option value assessment, based on exposure to a wide range of systems and experiences.
+An experienced IT support services provider can provide valuable input during strategic option value assessment, based on exposure to a wide range of systems and experiences.

 There is not a common collaboration platform between disciplines/functions within the company

 Many companies achieve partial collaboration by developing relationships and operational practices between different disciplines, but the collaboration is not company-wide.
 For example, mechanisms may be developed for sharing data between two specific disciplines or departments, but the ability to share with others is limited or nonexistent.
 In a truly collaborative environment, all departments/disciplines would share access to a central repository of information and data, with operating procedures aimed at limiting duplication of effort and redundancy of data input.
 Strategic planning with experienced IT input is necessary to make this level of collaboration a reality.
 A lack of coordination not only results in an inefficient data capture process but more importantly can lead to very different analytical conclusions….which means different departments are trying to reach different and potentially conflicting goals.
 This will all affect your ability to see ROI on technology.